 What happens if my child is told to isolate via the app?

-If your child is told to isolate via the app they should let you know and should then follow the isolation guidance.
+If your child is told to isolate and get a test via the app they should let you know and should then follow the isolation guidance.
 In some instances, the advice given by the app can be overridden by a public health led assessment in your child’s school.
 If this is the case, you’ll be notified about what you need to do.